chrisweb/rehype-github-alerts/README.md

 ## Feedback

-If you have an idea to improve this project please use the
+If you have an idea to improve this project please use the ["NEW Feature Request"](https://github.com/chrisweb/rehype-github-alerts/issues/new/choose) issue template or if you have any feedback about this package you may want to post it in the [rehype discussion about this plugin](https://github.com/orgs/rehypejs/discussions/157)

 ## contributing